 new realm instead.

-Create a Client for the App
+Create a client for the app

-Section titled “Create a Client for the App”Use the Add Client
+Section titled “Create a client for the app”Use the Add Client

 button in the Clients

 menu on the left.
-The new
+Configure the new

-client should be configured as follows:
+client as follows:

 Under General settings, set the client type to OpenID Connect and the

-client id to tenzir-app
+client ID to tenzir-app

 .
-If you use a different client id,
+If you use a different client ID,

 remember to update the TENZIR_PLATFORM_OIDC_PROVIDER_CLIENT_ID